algorandfoundation/algokit-utils-py/README.md

 ## Migration from `v2.x` to `v3.x`

-Refer to the [v3 migration](./docs/source/v3-migration-guide.md) for more information on how to migrate to latest version of `algokit-utils-py`.
+Refer to the [v3 migration guide](https://algorandfoundation.github.io/algokit-utils-py/migration/v3-migration-guide/) for more information on how to migrate to latest version of `algokit-utils-py`.

 ## Guiding principles